jules2689/trudeau/docs/2020-04-18/post_news.md

 **Question**:

-My question is for minister duclos.
+My question is for minister Duclos.
 You spoke about how thecanada-United States relationship will betested in the upcoming weeks.
 When trump expresses impatienceand a strong desire to reopenthe american economy, does thatworry you?